Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-The **P** parameter can also put the board into firmware upload mode (as if the Erase button had been pressed) if parameter P"ERASE" is present.
+The **P** parameter can also put the board into firmware upload mode (as if the Erase button had been pressed) if parameter `P"ERASE"` is present.

-Starting from v3.3 the **B** parameter may be set to -1 to reboot the attached SBC (DuetPi + SBC)
+Starting from v3.3 the **B** parameter may be set to -1 to reboot the attached SBC (DuetPi + SBC).
+DSF v3.5 also supports `P"OFF"` to shut down the SBC.

 # T-commands